pimoroni/get/README.md

 Get
 ===

-Get is a collection of scripts, hosted at get.pimoroni.com, which facilitate easy installation of our products, and easy automation of common tasks on the Raspberry Pi such as setting up i2c/spi and keeping up-to-date.
+Get is a collection of scripts, hosted at get.pimoroni.com, which facilitate easy installation of products, and easy automation of common tasks on the Raspberry Pi such as setting up i2c/spi and keeping up-to-date.

 In the interests of transparency and to invite contributions, these scripts are reproduced here.